 No parent wants to see his or her child injured, especially if that injury is preventable.
-And, in some cases, newborn babies can be hurt during labor or birth process due to a medical professional’s negligence, poor judgment, or mistake.
-Head injuries, infections, and various other injuries can be life-threatening or deadly, but even seemingly minor injuries can cause lasting damage.
+And, in some cases, newborn babies can be hurt during the labor or birth process due to a medical professional’s negligence, poor judgment, or mistake.

 What is Erby’s Palsy?